egedemirtas/java-ocp/README.md

 ### Introducing `var`
 - you just type `var` instead of the primitive or reference type
-- `var is a specific type defined at compile time.
+- `var` is a specific type defined at compile time.
 It does not change type at runtime.
-- The formal name of this feature is local variable type inference:
+- The formal name of this feature is **local variable type inference**:
   1. Thus can be used only as local variable
     ```java
     public class VarKeyword {